prometheus/docs/content/docs/specs/native_histograms.md

 ## Instrumentation libraries

-The [protobuf specification](#classic-prometheus-formats) enables low-level creation of metrics exposition including native histograms in the usual protobuf way.
-However, for actual instrumentation of code, an instrumentation library is needed.
+The [protobuf specification](#classic-prometheus-formats) enables low-level creation of metrics exposition including native histograms using the language specific bindings created by the protobuf compiler.
+However, for direct code instrumentation, an instrumentation library is needed.

 Currently (2024-11-03), there are two official Prometheus instrumentation libraries supporting native histograms: